-Unlike what your college adviser or career counselor may have told you, there are very few hard and fast rules regarding resume length.
+Unlike what your college adviser or career counselor may have told you, there are very few hard and fast rules regarding how many pages your resume s.
 There are guidelines, but these can be broken at the drop of a hat if the end result, your resume, would be bettered by dropping them.
 Especially in times of high unemployment, professional resume writing is an art that demands a near-psychic connection with whoever is going to be reading your resume.
 What do they want to see, what will impress them, what will make your resume stand out amidst a sea of hundreds?
 Sometimes, all it takes is a great deal of experience writing successful resumes.
 Professional resume services providers have this experience.

 Here are some examples of why resume length is a lot more complicated than it seems: